ResonantGeoData/ResonantGeoData/django-rgd/client/PLUGINS.md

 ### Sibling plugins
 There may be a circumstance where you'd like to make use of another plugin from within your own plugin.
 For example, if you wanted to wrap the core `search` method in your own `my_search` method.
 This can be done by defining a *plugin dependency*.

 This is very simple to do, just place a definition of the plugin you'd like to use within your own plugin definition.
-Here's an example that illustrates the situation metioned above
+Here's an example that illustrates the situation mentioned above

 ```python
 from rgd_client.plugin import CorePlugin